-You can hide the default sub-labels under each input box by clicking on the Hide Sub-Labels checkbox.
-To find this option, click on the Address field, select Advanced Fields and check the Hide Sub-Labels box.
+You can choose to hide the default Sub-Labels under each input field.
+To find this option, go to the Advanced tab and select Hide Sub-Labels.

 If US is selected, a user will see a dropdown list of states they can choose from.

 If International is selected, they’ll instead have a list of countries to choose from and can manually enter their Province/State/Region.